Continuum (TV series): Cancellation

 The show was cancelled mid-story, but was allowed to make a further six episodes in a fourth season to come to a conclusion.
 Because of the reduced number of episodes, the final season focused primarily on Kiera, Alec, Carlos and Kellog.
 Emily, Julian and the Traveler were originally all supposed to get larger stories, but their threads had to be dropped.
 The Traveler, who had a build-up in season three, was meant to be used as a way to branch out and expand the show's mythology by exploring his background in detail and how he was connected to everything.
 There were also talks about doing an entire season about the members of Liber8 and their individual backstories.

-Simon Barry has also expressed interest in continuing the Continuum universe and mythology in other mediums if possible, as there were "some great ideas that never made it to the screen" due to the cancellation; for instance, he would love to follow Kellog's story after the final episode as a book or graphic novel.
+Simon Barry has expressed interest in continuing the Continuum universe and mythology in other mediums if possible, as there were "some great ideas that never made it to the screen" due to the cancellation; for instance, he would love to follow Kellog's story after the final episode as a book or graphic novel.
 He also says he would love to see fans exploring the universe and characters in the form of fan fiction.